EvgenyDyshlyuk/WineClassificationRegression/.ipynb_checkpoints/README-checkpoint.md

   simple LinearRegression was used as a second level model (no HPO for second level)

 ### Comments:
-- The "output/models" folder is added to .gitignore because some of the results of the HPO are more than 100 MB, which exceeding GitHub limits
+- The "output" folder is added to .gitignore because some of the results of the HPO are more than 100 MB, exceeding GitHub limits
+- The "output" folder has 4 subfolders: models, data, predictions, submissions